ithoughtitwasfruitageraero/ithoughtitwasfruitageraero/README.md

 - w2i - whisper to interact! probably offtab if i have this in my name. whisper if u wanna get my attention :P

 random places where i usually sit:
-(the ones marked with stars are where i sit the most!)
+(the ones marked with strawberries are where i sit the most!)

-- pjsk section ⭐
+- pjsk section 🍓
-- mouthwashing section ⭐
+- mouthwashing section
-- inside/outside bakery ⭐
+- inside/outside bakery 🍓
 - library
-- in trees ⭐
+- in trees 🍓
 - spawn
 - docks
-- mcyt area
-- cookie run kingdom area ⭐
+- cookie run kingdom area

 please note!! : i may not always see your message if you send me one, so i apologize for that if it happens!! if its important or if you really want to talk to me, please whisper to me, as there's a 90% chance ill see it :)

-note 2!!: im usually working on ponies/afk half the time im on pt lol so just a heads up incase im 100% silent.

 i think thats all i need to cover rn :D if i need to, ill add more!